EpohSiEreht/GridBox/README.md

 import "gridbox/gridbox.css"
 ```

-You can also use this link tag and add it to your head tag
+Or you can use this CDN and add it in your head tag
 ```html
 <link rel="stylesheet" href="https://unpkg.com/gridbox/gridbox.css">
 ```

 ## Guidelines
-- Rows should be directly placed within a .container(fixed-width) or .container-fluid (full-width)
+- Unlike Bootstrap's grid system, you do not need to include a row class.
-- Nesting should be done by adding a row class within a column class.
+- Nesting should be done by adding the sub-item class with the column class.
 - .col-xs-* should not be nested under a row that has a .col-xs-* parent.
-- Columns should not be directly placed as a child of another column.
-- Content should be placed within columns.
+- Content should be placed within columns unless you are nesting child columns.
-- Any non-row/column class divs will automatically fill the entire row or column width.
+- Any child div of within the gridbox container will default to the full width of the parent.
 - Gutters are set to 1rem (16px) as default and go up to 1.5rem (24px) on screens larger than 960px wide.
+- Use <header> for the header, <main> for the main content body, and <footer> for the footer.
 - Columns go from 1 to 12.
 - Breakpoints:
     - 0px - 599px (col-xs-\*)